-The law imposes asset encumbrance limits: the total value of the cover pool cannot exceed certain thresholds of the issuer's total assets, i.e. 10%, 15% or 20%, depending on the metrics defined by the National Bank of Romania, such as capital, liquidity, asset quality, loan-to-deposits ratio.
+The law imposes asset encumbrance limits: the total value of the cover pool cannot exceed certain thresholds of the issuer's total assets, i.e. 10%, 15% or 20%, depending on the metrics defined by the National Bank of Romania, such as capital, liquidity, asset quality, LTD.